Import work items from an Excel file

 -

-Prepare a Microsoft Excel file for import
+Prepare an Excel file for import

 - Open a blank Microsoft Excel spreadsheet or download the sample file.